Anthrocon: Background and history

-Anthrocon was founded in 1997 as Albany Anthrocon (AAC) in New York State, with a membership of about 500.
-The convention was renamed to 'Anthrocon' and moved to Valley Forge, Pennsylvania in 1999 and 2000; then to a larger hotel, the Adam's Mark, on the outskirts of Philadelphia in 2001.
+Anthrocon was founded in 1997 as Albany Anthrocon (AAC) in New York state, with a membership of about 500.
+The convention was renamed to 'Anthrocon' and moved to Valley Forge, Pennsylvania, in 1999 and 2000; then to a larger hotel, the Adam's Mark, on the outskirts of Philadelphia in 2001.
 Attendance grew each year, Anthrocon becoming the largest furry convention in 2001 with an attendance of 1,457.
 In 2004 it had climbed to 2,404 attendees in its final year at the Adam's Mark.

 Due to the unforeseen sale of the Adam's Mark Hotel in November 2004, Anthrocon chose the Wyndham Franklin Plaza in Philadelphia as the site for its 2005 convention.
 Attendance that year dropped to 2,373.
 In June 2005, a contract with the Westin Convention Center Hotel in Pittsburgh was signed, and Anthrocon was scheduled to be held at the adjoining David L. Lawrence Convention Center between June 15 and 18, 2006.
 Despite concerns that the move to Pittsburgh would decrease attendance, it rose to 2,489, enough to ensure the future of the convention in Pittsburgh.

 In 2007 Anthrocon was featured in the Guinness World Records (2008 Edition) as the "largest furry fan club" in the world.
 In 2008, Anthrocon became the first furry convention to have an attendance exceeding 3,000 members, the official count reaching 3,390.
 In 2009, attendance rose 11% to 3,776, and the Fursuit Parade count jumped to 640—a 41% increase.
 Anthrocon 2009 brought approximately $3 million to the Pittsburgh economy.

 Anthrocon 2010 had an attendance of 4,238, the first furry convention to exceed 4,000 members; and by 2012 saw 5,179 attendees, with a Fursuit Parade exceeding 1,000.
 The admission price was also set overall at $60 for a four-day pass, though pre-registered attendees paid $50.
-In 2013, Anthrocon contracted roomspace with seven of Pittsburgh's ten downtown hotels.

-In 2017, Anthrocon lost the title of "World's most attended furry convention", as Midwest FurFest in Rosemont, Illinois claimed the title with an attendance of over 8,700.
+In 2017, Anthrocon lost the title of "World's most attended furry convention", as Midwest FurFest in Rosemont, Illinois, claimed the title with an attendance of over 8,700.

-The chairman of the convention since 1999, Dr. Samuel Conway (nicknamed "Kagemushi" or "Uncle Kage" among attendees), oversees the operations of Anthrocon, with the help of convention staff and volunteers who donate their time and energy throughout the weekend to assist the multitude of small tasks which arise.
+The chairman of the convention since 1999, Samuel Conway, oversees the operations of Anthrocon with the assistance of convention staff and volunteers who donate their time and energy throughout the weekend to assist the multitude of small tasks which arise.
 Since 1997, Anthrocon has raised more than $200,000 for animal-related charities.